reduxjs/redux/docs/style-guide/style-guide.md

 ### Priority B: Strongly Recommended

 These rules have been found to improve readability and/or developer experience in most projects.
 Your code will still run if you violate them, but violations should be rare and well-justified.
+Follow these rules whenever it is reasonably possible.

 ### Priority C: Recommended